alex-titarenko/MyBlog/Projects/NotesHub - Fully cross-platform, vendor-agnostic, markdown based note-taking app.md

 ## Implementation

-I the last day before going to vacation in Cancun, I made the final commit to finalize MVP version of the project and ending the 6 month journey from the idea to first stable version.
+In the last day before going to vacation in Cancun, I made the final commit to finalize MVP version of the project and ending the 6 month journey from the idea to first stable version.
 Project was available to public.

 ## The road ahead